SACAT can review certain decisions made under the Co-operatives National Law (South Australia) Act 2013 (SA).

 In special circumstances, the Tribunal may permit you to make an application after this time.

-2. In the keyword field in Step 2 type the word ‘cooperative’ as shown below and then scroll down to select the correct application type.
+2. In the keyword field type the word ‘cooperative’ as shown below.

-If you are not sure you have selected the correct application type, hover over the ‘question mark’ on the right-hand side to see a brief description.
+3. Scroll down to select the correct application type as per step 3.
+If you are not sure you have selected the correct application type, you can hover over the ‘question mark’ on the right-hand side to see a brief description.

 - uploading a copy of the decision with your online application